snowplow/documentation/docs/collecting-data/code-generation/index.md

 This documentation only applies to [Snowplow BDP](https://snowplow.io/snowplow-bdp/).
 See the [feature comparison](/docs/feature-comparison/index.md) page for more information about the different Snowplow offerings.
 :::

-The `Snowtype CLI` is a tool that assists with instrumenting, verifying and maintaining tracking code that works with Snowplow tracking SDKs.
+**Snowtype** is a tool that assists with instrumenting, verifying and maintaining tracking code.
+Snowtype works with Snowplow tracking SDKs.

 ```mdx-code-block
 import DocCardList from '@theme/DocCardList';